csc-training/csc-env-eff/part-2/workflows/hyperqueue.md

    execute commands that the client submitted to the server.
     - This is in principle what Slurm also does, only difference is that you need to start the server and workers yourself.
-    - In this example, one full Roihu node is reserved for processing the files, meaning that 384 conversion commands will be running in parallel.
+    - In this example, 48 cores are reserved for processing the files, meaning that 48 conversion commands will be running in parallel.

    ☝🏻 Ideally, the number of sub-tasks should be larger than the amount that can fit running on the reserved resources simultaneously to avoid too short